chhoumann/PodNotes/docs/docs/commands.md

 ## Stop Podcast
 This will stop playback if the current episode is playing.

+## Toggle playback
+This will toggle playback between playing and paused.

 ## Skip Backward
 This will skip the current episode back by the amount of seconds specified in the settings.